My main research is in applied ethics and social & political philosophy.

-In ethics I am concerned with a problem I call the political theory of individual responsibility.
+In applied ethics I am concerned with a problem I call the political theory of individual responsibility.
 How should we assess individual behavior in institutional contexts, where we might be involved in many acts that we do not carry out with our own two hands, or where we might carry out acts with our own two hands that are, in some sense, not (merely) our own acts.

 - "The Lockean Efficiency Argument and Aboriginal Land Rights," Australasian Journal of Philosophy 78 #3 (2000), 391-404.